The method ssocard is intended to people who need to retrieve the

 SsoDNet.quaero.
 The full identity can

-be retrieved using the URL provided by the key: link.quaero.
+be retrieved using the URL provided by the key link.quaero.

-of parameters is defined as follows:
+is defined as follows:

-Each property is documented by a bibliographic reference ("bibref": []), and in most
+Each property is documented by bibliographic references ("bibref": []), and in most

-cases a bibliographic reference of the method used to obtain or compute the property ("method": []).
+cases, bibliographic references of the method used to obtain or compute the property ("method": []).

-for the target.
-The computed properties which are not stored in the datacloud do not have links.
+stored in the datacloud database do not have links.